icpc/ccs-specs/Contest_API.md

 | [admin_submit](#modifying-submissions)    | Submit as an admin
 | [admin_clar](#modifying-clarifications)   | Submit clarifications as an admin

-TODO - add capabilities related to team view, awards, and freeze time.
+TODO - add capabilities related to team view and awards.

 ### Notification format